richieganney/Makers-bnb/README.md

 - They sign up
 - They create a space
 - They update a space
-* A user requests to book their space
-* They confirm a request
-* They request to book a space
-* Their request to book a space is confirmed
-* Their request to book a space is denied

 * Users should receive a text message to a provided number whenever   one of the following happens:
-* A user requests to book their space
+- A user requests to book their space
-* Their request to book a space is confirmed
+- Their request to book a space is confirmed
-* Their request to book a space is denied
+- Their request to book a space is denied

 * A ‘chat’ functionality once a space has been booked, allowing       users whose space-booking request has been confirmed to chat with   the user that owns that space

 * Basic payment implementation though Stripe.

 # User stories